marcmirror/postfinance-to-homebank-csv-converter/README.md

+# This is a read-only mirror of the git repo at https://codeberg.org/marc/postfinance-to-homebank-csv-converter

 # PostFinance to HomeBank CSV converter

 A _very_ simple script that converts a PostFinance CSV export containing transactions to a CSV which can be imported to